Observatory

 Next Session:

 Come spend the evening viewing the cosmos with your family, residents and non-residents are welcome!
 Students, who are accompanied by their parents, are especially welcome!
-Please take note that the dome is not heated or cooled, so pay attention to the weather and dress in a manner that is appropriate for the evening temperature conditions.
-If it is raining or cloudy, a program will still be presented so come on up!
+Please take note that the dome is not heated or cooled, so pay attention to the weather and dress in a manner that is appropriate for the evening temperature conditions. .
+Even if it is raining or cloudy, a program will still be presented.

 Night Sky News